jlepage/CFQRCode/README.md

 qrCode.writeToFile("myQRCode.png");
 </cfscript>
 ```
-Can be more easy? :)
+Can be more easy? :smiley:

 More samples on index.cfm